Noy444/Occupation_Correlation_Analysis/README.md

 # Occupation Correlation Analysis

-This repository contains Jupyter notebooks for analyzing the correlations between professional categories and various other factors such as education, gender, sleep quality, and anxiety.
-This analysis is part of a research study conducted in the lab of Prof. Yaniv Assaf.
+This repository contains Jupyter notebooks for analyzing the correlations between professional categories and various other factors such as education, gender, sleep quality and anxiety.

 ## Project Overview